 In today’s global manufacturing supply chain, there are many vendors to choose from.

 By analyzing the strengths and weaknesses of potential vendors, you can select the best manufacturing solution for your project.
-And the best way to do that is through a SWOT analysis.
+And the best way to do that is through a supplier SWOT analysis.

 - Strengths – The things that give you an edge over competitors.